John D. Cronise: 2003–2022: The Sword

 Cronise formed The Sword in 2003 with guitarist Kyle Shutt, bassist Bryan Richie, and drummer Trivett Wingo, after writing and recording music on his own for "a few years".
-The majority of the band's early material was written solely by the frontman before the band was formed, although when it was released in 2006 in the form of Age of Winters the musical compositions were credited to the band as a whole.
+The majority of the band's early material was written solely by Cronise before the band was formed, although when it was released in 2006 in the form of their debut album Age of Winters the musical compositions were credited to the band as a whole.
 For Age of Winters and the 2008 follow-up Gods of the Earth, Cronise was credited as producer in addition to his contributions of guitar and lead vocals.

 Prior to the recording of the band's third album Warp Riders, Cronise enlisted in singing lessons to improve his vocal performances, claiming that he "stepped it up a little bit" for the album.
 Noting that his vocals were "probably the most criticized aspect of [the band's] music", he defended himself by claiming that "I hear what I meant to do", and proposing that maybe people "don’t really understand what we’re going for".
 Warp Riders was also the band's first album not to be produced by Cronise himself, instead featuring Matt Bayles; The Sword frontman remained away from production duties for the 2012 follow-up Apocryphon, with studio owner J. Robbins producing the album.

 On October 20, 2022, Cronise posted to The Sword's official Instagram that he was splitting up the band after 19 years.

 2024: The Sword returns

-After the breakup of the band in October, 2022, The Sword announced a reunion show to take place on November 3, 2024, at the Austin Levitation Festival.
+After the breakup of the band in October 2022, The Sword announced a reunion show to take place on November 3, 2024, at the Austin Levitation Festival.
 Since that show, the band has announced that they have permanently reunited.
-The band has since celebrated the 15th Anniversary of its epic space opera concept album, "Warp Riders" with a re-release of the album as well as a European and two North American tours.
+The band has since celebrated the 15th anniversary of its epic space opera concept album Warp Riders with a re-release of the album as well as a European and two North American tours.